-There are currently 2.5 million university students served by 39 universities (20 public and 19 private), with the total number of students enrolled in private institutes reaching 413931 in June 2016.
-Furthermore, government investments in university and higher education were approximately EGP 4.1 billion in 2015/2016 and the number of public schools increased from 36 thousand schools in the year 2006/2007, to more than 40 thousand schools in the year 2015/2016 (of which 5662 school were private schools).
-In total, the government has invested about EGP 4.5 billion for a pre-university education plan in 2015/2016.
+There are currently 2.5 million university students served by 43 universities (23 public and 20 private), with the total number of students enrolled in private institutes reaching 413931 in June 2016.
+Furthermore, government investments in university and higher education were approximately EGP 4.1 billion in 2015/2016, and the number of public schools increased from 36 thousand schools in the year 2006/2007, to more than 40 thousand schools in the year 2015/2016 (of which 5662 school were private).
+In total, the government has invested about EGP 4.5 billion in a pre-university education plan for 2015/2016.
 As a result of these changes, the illiteracy rate has also dropped from 85.7% in 1927 to 25.1% in 2016, and is continuing to decline.

 Egyptians have had an influential place in medicine since the dawn of their ancient ancestors, making the country rich with medical experience and practices.
 Over the years, the medical system has consistently improved, attracting people from neighboring countries due to its comparatively cheaper price and good quality service.

-The health care system in Egypt is comprised of a hybrid of public and private sectors, as well as public and private sectors of the health insurance market.
+The health care and health insurance systems in Egypt are comprised of a hybrid of public and private sector players.
 These sectors work harmoniously with one another although the government is considered the primary health care provider in terms of expenditure and service provision.

 Logistics and Transportation